-- Monitor performance: Even after completing the risk assessment, companies must continue to monitor their networks and systems for new vulnerabilities and configuration flaws.
-This innovation process can help key decision-makers evaluate the effectiveness of security controls, the impact of changes to IT systems, and whether they’re compliant with federal legislation.
+- Monitor performance: Companies must monitor their networks and systems for new vulnerabilities and configuration flaws even after completing the risk assessment.
+This innovation process can help key decision-makers evaluate the effectiveness of security controls, the impact of changes to IT systems, and whether they comply with federal legislation.

 Cyber security is all about preparation and prevention.
 By remaining proactive, organizations can implement evidence-based security processes and stay one step ahead of malicious actors.
 Of course, they know how to detect and mitigate cyber threats is also crucial, as even the most comprehensive cyber security defenses will experience an incident sooner or later.